Conengmo/battle_map_tv/README.md

   - one on your GM laptop with controls
 - Import local image files to display on the tv.
 - Scale, pan, center and rotate the image.
-- Store the physical size of your screen to enable grid and autoscaling.
-- Overlay a 1-inch grid.
+- Overlay a grid that you can scale to 1 inch.
-- Automatically detect the grid in an image and scale to a 1 inch grid.
+- Automatically detect the lines in an image and scale it to the grid overlay.
 - Save settings so images load like you had them last time.
 - Simple initiative tracker
 - Overlay area of effects